Krakaw/TOTP/README.md

     add            Add a new account
     check          Check an OTP
     delete         Delete an account
+    dump           Dump the config file
     generate       Generate an OTP
     help           Print this message or the help of the given subcommand(s) interactive    Run in interactive mode [default]
+    serve          Start an HTTP Server
 ```

 ### Add accounts